DeCarabas/homebrew-fwd/README.md

-# homebrew-fwd
+Dedicated homebrew tap for fwd.

-Dedicated homebrew tap for fwd
+Use with `brew`, i.e., `brew install decarabas/fwd/fwd`